 , Leica Microsystems, Exton, PA).
 The microscope is well equipped with a variety of excitation lines from near UV to red and can collect 3 to 4 emission colors (depending on dye combinations), with viable cell time lapse and extensive computed parameter capabilities, including FRET, FRAP, image stitching, and 3D reconstruction.
 The laboratory offers two sites: a main site at the Cancer/Genetics Research Complex, and a satellite laboratory at the McKnight Brain Institute.
 Staff members are available for consultation in planning cytometric assays and carrying out the analytical portion of the assay, including analysis of the resulting data.
 Samples must be prepared for cytometry in the investigator’s laboratory, although if needed, some preparation capabilities exist at the Cancer/Genetics site.
 Training in analytical instrument operation for Investigator’s staff is also available.

-The Gene Expression core provides a variety of services related to Affymetrix and Agilent array process including whole genomic wide gene expression arrays, miRNA array, DNA…more.
+The Gene Expression & Genotyping core provides a variety of gene expression services related to Affymetrix and Agilent array process including whole genomic wide gene expression arrays, miRNA array, DNA…more.

 We also provide real-time PCR services by utilizing Applied Biosystems (ABI) 7500 FAST, ABI 7900HT, and BioRad CFX96.
 We support both SybrGreen and TaqMan reaction chemistries.
 Our 7900HT system is equipped with both 96- and 384-well blocks to facilitate high-throughput analysis.
 Applications include quantitative gene expression analysis, pathogen detection/quantification, and allelic discrimination (SNP detection).
 Our walk-up self service on the AB 7500 FAST allows researchers to set-up and run their own plates, but not purchase their own machine.
 The QUANTSTUDIO 3d DPCR SYSTEM allows customer to do absolute quantification, rare allele detection, quantification using TaqMan SNP array, and CNV (Copy Number Variation) in a more sensitive, specific, and precise way.

-The primary service of the Hybridoma core is the development of new mouse monoclonal antibodies.
-All phases of hybridoma development are carried out by this laboratory…more.
+The primary service of the Monoclonal Antibody core is the development of new mouse monoclonal antibodies.
+All phases of antibody development are carried out by this laboratory…more.

-The primary service of the Hybridoma core is the development of new mouse monoclonal antibodies.
-All phases of hybridoma development are carried out by this laboratory: immunization of mice, fusions, screening (ELISA and western blotting), single cell cloning, mycoplasma testing and isotype determination.
+The primary service of the Monoclonal Antibody core is the development of new mouse monoclonal antibodies.
+All phases of antibody development are carried out by this laboratory: immunization of mice, fusions, screening (ELISA and western blotting), single cell cloning, mycoplasma testing and isotype determination.
 Other services include high density in vitro

 antibody production, purification and labeling of monoclonal antibodies.
 Assistance is also available for developing immunoassays and for determining antigen:antibody binding constants using the Octet QKe from ForteBio (BioLayer Interferometry).